iamqw3rty/autoresponder-bot-to-prove-a-point/README.md

-# autoresponder-bot-to-prove-a-point
- Simple autoresponder point to prove a point to sound#0001
+# This is an auto-responder bot I made to prove a point to `sound#0001`.
+Please follow the instructions or I will come to your house and break your shins.

 # Dependencies

 - Node.js